Learn about same day crowns and porcelain onlays from Wrentham area dentist using CEREC technology

 What are dental restorations?

 Dental restorations are porcelain pieces made to repair the smile when damage has occurred.
 Chips and cracks can cause the dental pulp inside of the tooth to become exposed, increasing the risk of disease or infection.
 Patients who have had procedures such as root canal therapy may require the placement of a dental restoration such as a crown because the treatment can make a tooth brittle, causing it to become more susceptible to further damage.
-Dr. Ross Palioca can advise patients as to the times when restorations such as dental crowns may be beneficial.
+Dr. Rawat can advise patients as to the times when restorations such as dental crowns may be beneficial.

 Why choose crowns, inlays, or onlays?